-Let’s face it, it’s hard to value opal.
+Let’s face it; it’s hard to value opal.
 Some days we all wish it were as easy as diamonds.
-Cut, color, clarity and carat and viola – it is done.
-Yes, I know the experts will say that diamonds are a bit harder than that but for the lay person – that is the basics.
+Cut, colour, clarity and carat and viola – it is done.
+Yes, I know the experts will say that diamonds are a bit harder than that, but for the layperson – that is the basics.

 Opal has far more variables.